All posts

 Seedfast reads the existing rows in auth.users the same way it reads any other parent table: it queries the table, picks valid IDs, and uses them as FK targets in the child rows it generates.
 The scope string can refer to the existing users by role ("existing admin users", "already-onboarded users") to keep the generated data coherent.

-A free tier is available for getting started; small schemas generally fit within its limits.
-Connect the CLI to your Supabase project in about two minutes, no credit card required.
-For what crosses the wire during a run, see data handling and privacy.
+A 30-day free trial covers the full first run end-to-end — small schemas typically fit within its limits, and no credit card is required to start.
+Connect the CLI to your Supabase project; for what crosses the wire during a run, see data handling and privacy.

-This is the question the official docs answer unevenly and the question the community asks most often.
+Seeding auth.users in Supabase requires the admin API on any deployed project, not raw SQL inserts.
 Raw INSERTs into auth.users work locally because the local stack is a full Postgres you have superuser access to.
 They break on a deployed project because auth.users has triggers, an encrypted_password column that expects a bcrypt hash with Supabase's specific cost factor, and a relationship with auth.identities that the Supabase client populates for you.

 The safe paths: